Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Abstract

 \item[Results] We present previously unpublished results for the quantity $R_{2\gamma}$, the TPE correction to the elastic-scattering cross section, at $Q^2\approx 0.85$ and 1.45 GeV$^2$ over a large range of virtual photon polarization $\varepsilon$.

 \item[Conclusions] Our results, along with recently published results from VEPP-3, demonstrate a non-zero contribution from TPE effects and are in excellent agreement with the calculations that include TPE effects and largely reconcile the form-factor discrepancy up to $Q^2\approx 2$ GeV$^2$.
-The combined world data are consistent with an increase in $R_{2\gamma}$ with decreasing $\varepsilon$ at $Q^2\approx 0.85$ and 1.45 GeV$^2$.
+These data are consistent with an increase in $R_{2\gamma}$ with decreasing $\varepsilon$ at $Q^2\approx 0.85$ and 1.45 GeV$^2$.
 There are indications of a slight increase in $R_{2\gamma}$ with $Q^2$.

 \end{description}